FireworksProject/jfdi/docs/create-remotebox.md

 Create a Remote Production Box
 ==============================

+### 1) Create a Machine
+Use the Digital Ocean management console to create a bare Ubuntu 12.04 machine.
+* Make sure an SSH key has been uploaded.
+* Use 'massive' as the hostname name.
+* 512MB/20GB box
+* In 'New York 2' region.
+* Ubuntu 12.04 x64 image.

-### 1) Create Some Users
+### 2) Create Some Users
 We need a named user that can sudo, and the git user (without sudo privileges).
-Generate or locate the passwords for the 'vagrant' and 'git' users on the local workstation.
+Generate or locate the passwords for the 'vagrant' and 'git' users from your password bank on the local workstation.
 Then ssh into the remote machine:

 	ssh root@massive-b.fwp-dyn.com